ahmedcodein/tictactoe/test.md

 ##### 1.5.
 JSHint

+The final JShint test resuloved is cleared with no errors or warnings.
+The discription below provide detailed status of the test result before and after the fix.

 The following captures show the result of jshint test result before fixing the warnings.

 - JSHint test result before the fixing the warnings